-In connection with the Company's assessment of going concern considerations in accordance with Accounting Standards Codification ("ASC") Topic 205-40, "Presentation of Financial Statements - Going Concern," pursuant to its Amended and Restated Certificate of Incorporation, the Company has until the end of the Extension Period to consummate a Business Combination.
-If a Business Combination is not consummated by this date, there will be a mandatory liquidation and subsequent dissolution of the Company.
-Although the Company intends to consummate a Business Combination during the Extension Period, it is uncertain that the Company will be able to do so.
-This, as well as its liquidity condition, raise substantial doubt about the Company's ability to continue as a going concern.
-No adjustments have been made to the carrying amounts of assets or liabilities should the Company be required to liquidate at the end of the Extension Period.
+In connection with the Company's assessment of going concern considerations in accordance with Accounting Standards Codification ("ASC") Topic 205-40, "Presentation of Financial Statements - Going Concern," management has determined that the Company has alleviated substantial doubt through consummation of a Business Combination as of July 18, 2023, as further discussed in Note 10, Subsequent Events and as such merged with Complete Solaria Inc. Complete Solaria reported substantial doubt in its ability to continue as a going concern within one year after the date the June 30, 2023 financial statements were issued.
+No adjustments have been made to the carrying amounts of assets or liabilities.